· What is the Lidcombe Program?

 Members of the LPTC:

-Barry Guitar, Ph.D., Professor, University of Vermont, has been treating preschool children with the LP for 7 years and has given many clinical workshops and data-based presentations on the LP.
+Barry Guitar, Ph.D., Professor, University of Vermont, has been treating preschool children with the LP for more than 10 years and has given many clinical workshops and data-based presentations on the LP.
 He has also practiced ” Distance Lidcombe” for families in remote areas.

-Melissa Bruce, M.S., Clinic Director, University of Houston, has developed training programs for graduate students based on the LP, and has implemented and supervised this program for 10 years.
+Melissa Bruce, M.S., Clinic Director, University of Houston, has developed training programs for graduate students based on the LP, and has implemented and supervised this program for more than 10 years.

-Rosalee C. Shenker, Ph.D., Executive Director, Montreal Fluency Centre, has been treating children with the LP for over 10 years.
+Rosalee C. Shenker, Ph.D., Founder, Montreal Fluency Centre, has been treating children with the LP for over 15 years.
 She has collaborated on several publications on the LP.

 Christina Lattermann, Ph.D. has implemented the Lidcombe Program in Germany, provided many clinical workshops and is supervising colleagues who are working with the LP.
 She is currently writing book on the LP in German.